muddpunch/muddpunch/README.md

 ---

 ## 🚀 What I Do

-- 🤖 Building Discord bots and automation tools
+- 🧰 I code tools created for OGFN.
-- 🛠️ Working with Python, APIs, and backend logic
+- 🤖 Building Discord bots and automation tools.
-- 🌐 Creating web apps and project utilities
+- 🛠️ Working with Python, APIs, and backend logic.
-- 📦 Maintaining GitHub projects and open-source code
+- 🌐 Creating web apps and project utilities.

 ---